They are finally here! Roof Top Tents are popping up, quite literally everywhere you look these days!

 When choosing our ‘go-to’ rooftop tent supplier, we primarily wanted to support a Canadian Company.
 We wanted the best water proofing, best quality, most functionality and features, great reviews and customer support, aesthetics, durability and comfort.
 We found all of that and more in Treeline Outdoors.
 They have something for everyone and have that extra ‘Over The Top’ eye for detail that we appreciate.

 Interested in another option?
 Just ask.
-We are ever expanding into new lines and have access to a number of brands.
+We are ever expanding into new lines.

 Cheap ain’t always good and good ain’t always cheap – something to remember when researching and purchasing such an investment.
 You only want to buy it once.